xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 ```

 ### Configuring Pipeline for tls=true
 We can use the ```[gRPCDIalout]``` input stage in the default pipeline.conf.
-The only change is the last 4 lines where we enable tls and set the pem, key and servername to the values corresponding to the Pipeline certificate we generated in
+The only change is the last 4 lines where we enable tls and set the pem, key and servername to the values corresponding to the [Pipeline certificate we generated earlier](#pipelinecert).

 ```
 scadora@darcy:~/bigmuddy-network-telemetry-pipeline$ grep -A30 "gRPCDialout" pipeline.conf | grep -v -e '^#' -e '^$'